 - Check your central heating boiler has been serviced

-What to do if you discover a problem
+What to do if you have frozen pipes?

 With the drop in temperatures you might experience interruption to your supply.
 Identify if the problem is in your house - if the leak or burst is on your own pipes, the best thing to do is call a plumber.
 However if you and your neighbours are out of water or losing pressure, that could be a sign of a burst or leaking mains pipe and we need to hear about it to start helping you.

-- If u don't have any water check with neighbours.
+- If you don't have any water check with neighbours.
 If they still have water, your pipes may be frozen

 - Check pipes for signs of a split - a leak or burst will not occur until the water has thawed